Targeted Regularization for Causal Effect Estimation with Exponential Dispersion Family Outcomes: Abstract

 \section{Abstract}

-Neural Networks (NNs) have became a natural choice for treatment effect estimation due to their strong approximation capabilities.
-Nevertheless, how to design NN-based estimators with desirable properties, such as low bias and doubly robustness, still remains a significant challenge.
+Neural Networks (NNs) for causal effect estimation have shown strong empirical performance, yet endowing them with desirable semiparametric properties---doubly robustness and fast convergence rates---remains challenging.
 A common approach to address this is targeted regularization, which modifies the objective function of NNs.
-However, existing works on targeted regularization are limited to Gaussian-distributed outcomes, significantly restricting their applicability in real-world scenarios.
-In this work, we aim to bridge this blank by extending this framework to the boarder exponential family outcomes.
-Specifically, we first derive the von-Mises expansion of the Average Dose function of Canonical Functions (ADCF), which inspires us how to construct a doubly robust estimator with good properties.
-Based on this, we develop a NN-based estimator for ADCF by generalizing functional targeted regularization to exponential families, and provide the corresponding theoretical convergence rate.
-Extensive experimental results demonstrate the effectiveness of our proposed model.
+However, existing work on neural causal effect estimation is largely limited to continuous outcomes, restricting its applicability to settings involving binary, count, or other skewed outcomes commonly encountered in practice.
+We propose a unified targeted regularization framework for the Exponential Dispersion Family (EDF) to address this limitation.
+Specifically, we first derive the von Mises expansion of the average dose function of canonical functions (ADCF) for discrete treatments and of the sieve-projected ADCF for continuous treatments.
+Second, we use this expansion to construct a unified targeted regularization, that corrects first-order bias at the distributional level.
+We integrate this objective into a NN architecture that jointly estimates the outcome model, propensity score model, and fluctuation parameter end-to-end.
+Experimental results demonstrate the effectiveness of our method.